-Typically, ships embark between 10 days and 2 weeks each month for training operations in preparation for deployment.
+Typically, ships embark for 10 days to 2 weeks each month for training operations in preparation for deployment.
 Extended operations outside the home port can last 6 to 9 months and ships are typically deployed once every 18 to 24 months.
-In a given cycle, a ship can be deployed, under maintenance, or not deployed, but can provide additional advanced presence as requested by theater commanders (ie,.
+In a given cycle, a ship can be deployed, under maintenance, or not deployed, but can provide additional advanced presence as requested by theater commanders.
 The preparedness of an aircraft carrier against surges depends on the level of training of the aircraft carrier and the crew.

 When implementation training is completed, the carrier can receive an increase in 30 days.
 Aircraft carriers that receive basic training immediately after a maintenance period have a lower level of readiness and can normally increase in 90 days.
 Cycle length has changed several times over the past two decades.
 Currently, the Navy uses a 32-month cycle.

 Given a deployment per cycle, this has reduced the time a carrier is actually deployed, but has increased the amount of time it can increase.
 The Navy asked RAND to evaluate how different cycles would affect the amount of time a ship can deploy or deploy.
 Ford-class aircraft carriers are the world's largest warships, each designed for a lifespan of approximately 50 years with a single mid-life refueling.
 USS Nimitz (CVN 6), USS Dwight D.